-Net position is required to be classified into three components - investment in capital assets; restricted; and unrestricted.
+Net position is required to be classified into three components - net investment in capital assets; restricted; and unrestricted.
 These classifications are defined as follows:

-Investment in capital assets - consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
-NPGA had no capital assets at March 31, 2024 and 2023.
+Net Investment in capital assets - consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+NPGA had no net investment in capital assets at March 31, 2025 and 2024.